olincollege/celebrity-jet/README.md

     return "ABC1234xyz7890-FAKEKEY0987654321"
 ```

-### You are now ready to run the computation essay
+### You are now ready to run the computational essay